-The School for Education is proud to announce that two of the eight teachers nominated by the Platte County School District for their excellence in classroom teaching chose Park University for graduate school.
+The School of Education is proud to announce that two of the eight teachers nominated by the Platte County School District for their excellence in classroom teaching chose Park University for graduate school.
 Kela Waddell, 6th grade Science teacher at Platte City Middle School, graduated in 2015 with her Masters of Education in Teacher Leadership, in 2011 with her Master of Arts in Teaching Unified Science/Biology, and in 2007 with her Bachelor of Science in Biology.
 Ann-Marie Basye, teacher at Paxton School, is currently pursuing her Masters of Education in Language and Literacy.

 Congratulations, Kela and Ann-Marie!

 Melanie Kinney, Assessment and Accreditation Specialist, and Judi Simmons Estes, Associate Dean, completed a two-year training program, enhancing Missouri’s Instructional Networked Teaching Strategies (e-MINTS) and each were certified as e-MINTS Instructional Specialists in May, 2015. e-MINTS is a professional development program that guides teachers in developing the pedagogy and teaching strategies for integrating technology with instruction.